Julian Peterson

 Julian Thomas Peterson (born July 28, 1978) is an American former professional football player who was a linebacker for eleven seasons in the National Football League (NFL).
 He played college football for the Michigan State Spartans.
 Peterson was selected by the San Francisco 49ers in the first round of the 2000 NFL draft.
-He also played for the Seattle Seahawks and the Detroit Lions.
+He also played for the Seattle Seahawks and Detroit Lions.

 Early life

 Peterson attended Crossland High School in Temple Hills, Maryland.
 He was the 1996 Chesapeake Classic MVP.

 College career

 Peterson attended Valley Forge Military Academy and College for two years before attending Michigan State.
 In two seasons at Valley Forge, he recorded 39.5 sacks and was first-team NJCAA All-America and Seaboard Conference Defensive Player of the Year as a sophomore.

 Peterson played college football at Michigan State University for his junior and senior year.
 As a junior, he was the honorable mention All-Big Ten pick by the media.
 As a senior, he was an All-American selection by Football News and the Sporting News after recording 15 sacks.
 In his two years at Michigan State he recorded 140 tackles and 25 sacks in only 23 games.